Thaman-N/ACAS/README.md

 The project is implemented in several phases:

-1.NLP analysis, prompt engineering techniques, and RAG implementation for legal contracts 2.Multimodal agents capable of processing text, voice, images, and PDFs 3.Fine-tuning language models with QLoRA for legal domain adaptation 4.Comprehensive evaluation framework for model assessment
+- NLP analysis, prompt engineering techniques, and RAG implementation for legal contracts
+- Multimodal agents capable of processing text, voice, images, and PDFs
+- Fine-tuning language models with QLoRA for legal domain adaptation
+- Comprehensive evaluation framework for model assessment

 ## Running the System